 A Song of Ice and Fire: Tabletop Miniatures Game

 You can tell this ones targeting an intellectual crowd because it’s gone with the book’s name, rather than the show’s.
-That said, A Song of Ice and Fire: Tabletop Miniatures Game dispenses with many of the fiddly intricacies you’ll find in many wargames, like Warhammer 40k or Age of Sigmar. (something about that) It’s a rather streamlined miniatures game that’s nonetheless highly effective.
+That said, CMON’s A Song of Ice and Fire: Tabletop Miniatures Game (ASOIAFTMG) dispenses with many of the fiddly intricacies you’ll find in many miniature wargames, like Warhammer 40k or Age of Sigmar.
+It’s a rather streamlined miniatures game that’s nonetheless highly effective.

-This is not a skirmish game, and battles will usually involve large armies (the units themselves are quite chunky) but you don’t have to assemble any models yourself.
-You may want to paint these miniatures at some stage, but they’re ready to play out the box.
+ASOIAFTMG has attracted a keen, growing following among tabletop wargamers, blending classic rank-and-flank, position-heavy battle gameplay with simple yet innovative board game-esque mechanics like its Tactics Board and non-combatant units.
+Notably, you don’t have to assemble any models yourself; you may want to paint these miniatures at some stage, but they’re ready to play out the box.

 A Game of Thrones: The Card Game